 My seat for 20 minutes or so.
 Comfortable leather seat with ample legroom space.
 Trust me, this legroom space is better than some premium airlines.

 The seatback cover looks very smart!
 Of course, there was no IFE (In-flight entertainment) on this aircraft since the flights are less than 2 hours.

 Of course, the birthday boy - Jonathan!

 Gosh, I can certainly lose a bit of weight!
-Later on, I mistakenly thought Daniel had to moved to sit with Jerrold in row 5, so I moved here but he came back later, of course he took the window seat.
+Later on, I mistakenly thought Daniel had to move to sit with Jerrold in row 5, so I moved here but he came back later, of course, he took the window seat.

 The seats were mostly occupied at the rear and some empty ones in front.

 Personally, I like the new ATR72's cabin.
 ATR has done a great job!

 The toilet is so small, I had to squeeze myself in it!